studioplaynl/ARTWORLD_client/docs_files_md/0-devlog/3-LOG-release-notes.md

+1.5.5
+- updated Phaser to 3.80.1
+- added new worlds
+- big world backgrounds are segmented

 1.5
 - Liked art is displayed with a floating balloon in the game
 - Artworks can be send/ saved as other types of artworks